Al Read: Later life

 He retired from performance in the 1970s while continuing to run his business interests from homes in Yorkshire and Spain.
 In 1984 a further series of radio shows, Such Is Life, was broadcast, drawing on privately recorded routines from earlier years since the BBC recordings had been destroyed.
 Read published an autobiography, It's All in the Book, the same year.

 Death

 Read died in hospital in Northallerton, Yorkshire, in 1987, aged 78, following a series of strokes.

-The Al Read Show
+The Al Read Show (Radio)

+Radio series summaries taken from Radio Times Genome listings alongside broadcast dates as detailed in 'Radio Comedy 1938-1968' by Andy Foster and Steve Furst (1996, Virgin Publishing, Ltd).
+These have been arranged to fit into monthly or weekly broadcasting patterns with all broadcast on the Light Programme except where indicated.
+Autobiographical and compilation series also included.